No More Room in Hell: Gameplay

+Zombies can grapple and bite players if they get too close, which risks the player becoming infected.
+This chance is greater if the player's health is low.
+If a player is infected, veins will appear at the edges of their vision and the colour will progressively get darker.
+Players can find Phalanx pills which can be used to delay the infection, find Gene Therapy syringes to cure themselves completely and grant immunity to infection, or turn their gun on themselves to prevent reanimation.
+If the player allows the infection to spread completely, they will die and reanimate as a zombie which can attack other players.

 Up to eight players can play together cooperatively in a single server.
 If a player dies in the middle of an Objective map, easier types of difficulties will allow the player to respawn once the surviving players reach a predefined checkpoint on the map.
 If a player dies in the middle of a Survival map, they will respawn at the start of the next wave or instantly if they have gained enough points beforehand which is subjected to the game server's difficulty level.

 Players are able to use a variety of items and weapons to help them in their goals.
 Up to 18 firearms are available, each requiring a variety of ammunition types that are scattered around the game.
 Certain weapons can be more effective than others in dispatching zombies, however these guns can be rare, and its ammunition even rarer.
 Because of this, numerous melee weapons are available.
 These can range from blunt weapons like bats and sledgehammers, to edged weapons like fire axes and knives.
 There are also a few unique melee weapons like chainsaws.
 Players can also have access to explosives such as grenades and TNT which are helpful in dispatching large hordes of zombies.